saberland/saber/packages/saber-plugin-query-posts/README.md

 # saber-plugin-query-posts

-Query posts and inject them to page props.
+Query posts and inject them to specific pages.
 Useful when you're writing a blog.

 ## Install